 This recipe is for my cupcake fans.
-Wait until you take a bite of these gluten free vanilla cupcakes.
+Wait until you take a bite of these dairy free gluten free vanilla cupcakes.
 They have a surprise inside!
-Top these with a creamy homemade chocolate frosting and you have a dessert that is sure to please everyone!
+Pipe this delicious homemade chocolate frosting on top and you have a dessert that is sure to please everyone!

 For the best gluten free cupcake recipes, check out my Gluten Free Cupcakes resource guide!!